-The small private school that is Flagler College is located in St. Augustine, Florida—America’s oldest city.
+The small private liberal arts college that is Flagler College, is located in St. Augustine, Florida—America’s oldest city.
 Boasting a gorgeous campus with architecture reminiscent of the region’s Spanish founders, Flagler offers its undergraduate students 29 majors and 34 minors.
-It also has small class sizes, beautiful buildings packed with historical significance (Ponce de Leon Hall, for example, is a National Historic Landmark).
+As one of the top coastal colleges near the Atlantic Ocean, it also has small class sizes and beautiful buildings packed with historical significance (Ponce de Leon Hall, for example, is a National Historic Landmark).
 Access is easy to some of the most beautiful beaches in the world.
 No wonder Flagler College has been compared to a “grand resort!”

 Hawaii Pacific University

-It should come as no surprise that our list of the most affordable colleges on the beach is packed with Hawaiian universities.
+It should be no surprise that our list of the most affordable colleges on the beach is packed with Hawaiian universities.
 The third Hawaiian university to make our list is Hawaii Pacific University.
 Located on the island of Oahu, Hawaii Pacific attracts students who take full advantage of the campus’s location a mere 1.5 miles from the beach.
-Surfing, snorkeling, stand up paddle boarding, and even kayaking are all popular pastimes with Hawaii Pacific University students.
-This private university offers 50 undergraduate majors, including the popular Marine Biology and Environmental Sciences.
+Surfing, snorkeling, stand-up paddle boarding, and even kayaking are all popular pastimes with Hawaii Pacific University students.
+This private liberal arts college offers 50 undergraduate majors, including the popular Marine Biology and Environmental Sciences.

 University of Tampa

 Tampa is one of the most popular tourist destinations in Florida, and one of the many reasons for this is the area’s gorgeous and welcoming beaches.
 University of Tampa students have easy access to these beaches.
 The private university offers a whopping 200 degree programs, 11 of which are graduate degrees.
-Perhaps not surprisingly, Tampa boasts a well-known College of Natural and Health Sciences, which includes a marine science research center.
-This center is a valuable resource for students and faculty researching the ocean, and even offers opportunities to work aboard a research vessel in Tampa Bay or the Gulf of Mexico.
+Perhaps not surprisingly, this institute of higher education boasts a well-known College of Natural and Health Sciences, which includes a marine science research center.
+This center is a valuable resource for students and faculty researching the ocean and even offers opportunities to work aboard a research vessel in Tampa Bay or the Gulf of Mexico.

 Palm Beach Atlantic University